scrobby/itunes-command-line/readme.md

 ### Manual
 - Download the 'itunes' file to your downloads folder.
+- Run the following commands in terminal:

 ```
 $ cd ~/Downloads
 $ chmod u+x itunes
 $ sudo mv itunes /usr/local/bin
 ```

-To see all of the available commands just type "itunes help".
+- Now you've installed the itunes cli!
+To see all of the available commands just type ```itunes help```.
 It's fairly self-explanatory.

 ## To Do
 - [ ] Add ability to add current song to playlist (would also have the side-effect of adding to iCloud Music Library if the option is set to true in iTunes)